Water Scarcity Is All Around Us

 By Jane Marsh

-Experts predict that by 2071, almost 50% of U.S. freshwater basins could not meet water demands.
+Experts predict that by 2071, almost 50% of U.S. freshwater basins could be unable to meet water demands.
 This crisis will lead to severe water shortages across the United States, including the southern and central Great Plains, the central Rocky Mountain states, the Southwest, South, Midwest and parts of California.

 The U.S. could be as much as 5.7°F warmer by 2050.
 Although that may not sound alarming, a 2013 study in Salt Lake City, Utah, found that for every degree of warming, surrounding streams in the region could see a 6.5% reduction in flow.
-Climate change across the country will lead to evaporation in rivers, lakes and reservoirs and, more seriously, prolonged droughts.
+Climate change across the country will lead to evaporation in rivers, lakes and reservoirs, as well as more serious, prolonged droughts.
 It is already happening in several places.

 Lake Mead — which straddles Nevada and Arizona — is the largest artificial body of water in the United States.
 Lake Powell in Utah and Arizona is the second largest.
 Both have fallen to record-low water levels.
 The lakes supply water and electricity in Arizona, California, Colorado, Mexico, Nevada, New Mexico and Wyoming.
-If they get dry enough, they cannot flow downstream and hydroelectric power plants.
+They cannot flow downstream and power hydroelectric plants if they get dry enough.

 Even in northern areas receiving greater rainfall due to climate change, the rain tends to come in intense bursts that are hard to capture and use.
 Coupled with the fact that only 3% of the world’s water is freshwater, it is no wonder why there is a scarcity problem.